 A strong application will showcase exceptional geothermal heating and cooling project (s).
-They range from new construction, including affordable housing, to retrofitting existing homes with special requirements, historic or landmarked buildings, structures in dense urban environments, a municipal building, low-income housing, mixed-use buildings, a school and college dorms.
-These projects will dazzle and delight you in the breadth and depth of the applicability of geothermal heat pump technology by NY-GEO members.
+They range from new construction, including affordable housing, to retrofitting existing homes with special requirements, historic or landmarked buildings, structures in dense urban environments, municipal buildings, low-income housing, mixed-use buildings, and educational institutions.
+These projects will dazzle and delight you with the breadth and depth of the applicability of geothermal heat pump technology by NY-GEO members.

 To enter, please complete the form found at this LINK.

 -Awards at NY-GEO 2024 NYC

 When evaluating each project, the judges will use the following criteria:

 - Design incorporates a holistic approach to cover all the needs of the project